hi! i’m whitney. systems engineer, android developer, and web developer based in charleston, south carolina. Download Resume

 i wear many hats and i crave a challenge.

-my geeky interests lie mostly in linux, security, devops, web development, and android development.
+my geeky interests lie mostly in linux, security, devops, android development, and web development.

-my non geeky interests consist of cooking, crossfit, drawing zombified food stuffs, and playing outside with my weird family.
+my non geeky interests consist of crossfit, cooking, drawing zombified fun things, and playing outside with my weird family.

 Information Security Tools